Electrically pumped quantum-dot near-IR microlaser on silicon has submilliamp threshold

 "The realization of high-performance micron-sized lasers directly grown on Si represents a major step toward utilization of direct III-V/Si epitaxy as an alternate option to wafer-bonding techniques as on-chip silicon light sources with dense integration and low power consumption," says Kei May Lau, a professor at HKUST.

 From optical to electrical pumping

-The two groups had previously developed optically pumped CW microlasers operating at room temperature that were epitaxially grown on silicon with no germanium buffer layer or substrate miscut.
+The two groups had previously developed optically-pumped continuous-wave (CW) microlasers operating at room temperature that were epitaxially grown on silicon with no germanium buffer layer or substrate miscut.
 "Electrical injection of microlasers is a much more challenging and daunting task: first, electrode metallization is limited by the micro-sized cavity, which may increase the device resistance and thermal impedance; second, the whispering gallery mode (WGM) is sensitive to any process imperfection, which may increase the optical loss," says Yating Wan, a HKUST PhD graduate who is now at UCSB.

 "As a promising integration platform, silicon photonics needs on-chip laser sources that dramatically improve capability while trimming size and power dissipation in a cost-effective way for volume manufacturability," says John Bowers, deputy chief executive officer of AIM Photonics (Rochester, NY), a consortium devoted to developing the U.S integrated photonics industry.
 "The realization of high-performance micron-sized lasers directly grown on Si represents a major step toward utilization of direct III-V/Si epitaxy as an alternate option to wafer-bonding techniques."